yuqiuyun/DSCI-510-FINAL/README.md

 It might not run properly without the API permission.
 The code still needs to be polished so there still might be problems.

+I am still figuring out how to run this locally and create database for all the songs.
+So sorry I do not have the dataset yet, I tired.

-My intended project plan; it is subject to change based on how well I will manage the YouTube API
+My intended project plan is subject to change based on how well I will manage the YouTube API

 Project Summary: Analyze personality types based on one’s liked videos on YouTube.